piersy/debian-setup-steps/README.md

 you will need to click through a few pages to find the right iso for you.

-Note: Despite complaining during install that certain firmware files could not be found, my newtwork card did actually work, so sometimes it's just worth pressing on to see if stuff works.
+Note: Despite complaining during install that certain firmware files could not be found, my network card did actually work, so sometimes it's just worth pressing on to see if stuff works.

-Copy it onto a usb drive like so:
+Copy it onto a USB drive like so:
 ```
 sudo dd if=firmware-9.8.0-amd64-netinst.iso of=/dev/sdb bs=32MB
 ```
 Note: make sure you are dd ing to the right drive use `sudo fdisk -l` to check which drive is which.

-Restart and boot from the usb, despite setting my boot order to have usb first my XPS 15 seemed to ignore it so I just booted with the F12.
+Restart and boot from the USB, despite setting my boot order to have USB first my XPS 15 seemed to ignore it so I just booted with the F12.

 Useful keys to know: